ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2202.2.0-release-note.md

 ##### OpenAPI Tool
 ###### OpenAPI to Ballerina Schema Generation
-Added support to validate the values that have been assigned to the generated Ballerina types concerning the given OpenAPI schema validation using the API provided by the Ballerina `constraint` package.
+Added support to validate the values in generated Ballerina data types concerning the given OpenAPI schema data types' validation rules.
+For the validation use an API provided by the Ballerina `constraint` package.
 The validation is available for
 - the `minimum`, `maximum`, `exclusiveMinimum`, and `exclusiveMaximum` keywords in the `integer` and `number` OpenAPI schema data types
 - the `minLength` and `maxLength` keywords in the `string` OpenAPI schema daya type